Contributors to this project

 This is My Home – Teacher and Community Partnerships in Planning and Development

 In particular, This is My Home is indebted to the creativity and rich experience generously shared by participants during Focus Groups held throughout Minnesota, a curriculum writing retreat and workshops, field-testers of the Human Rights Education Framework, the Human Rights Process Model, and the K-12 Curriculum Units, and human rights educators throughout Minnesota.
 The Tool Kit draws on experiences of hundreds of educators in the State, who have been teaching for and about human rights throughout the past decade or more.
-The Minnesota Department of Human Rights and University of Minnesota Human Rights Center staff would like to thank a growing list of partners in this team effort:
+The Minnesota Department of Human Rights and University of Minnesota Human Rights Resource Center staff would like to thank a growing list of partners in this team effort:

 Focus Group Conveners and Participants: Daniel Anderson, Lisa Bellanger, Richard Bokovoy, Lori Boucher, Tyler Bridge, Ryan Cox, Sue Dieter, Amy Doughrty, Katherine Fennelly, Walter Fisher, Mark Frey, Sarah Herzog, Mary Howard, Julia Jiang, Gary Loch, Duane McEwen, Baba Odukale, Megan Powers, Kristi Rudelius-Palmer, Tamara Schutta, Kathy Seipp, Rosita Sevrin, Kate Van Sickle, Mary Stark, Ann Streed, Francie Turner, Chris Wheeler, Julie Williams, Kate Yanisch.